alan-if/alan-docs/README.md

 In order to distinguish between AsciiDoc documents according to their role in the project, the following file-extensions conventions are being adopted:

-- "`.asciidoc`" is used for Alan documentation source files.
+- `.asciidoc` — used for Alan documentation source files.
+- `.adoc` — used for sub-sources in multi-file ALAN documents, i.e. imported in the main source via `include::` directives.
-- "`.adoc`" is used for project docs (e.g. READMEs) and any AsciiDoc files not intendend for distribution in the Alan documentation.
+- `.asc` — used for project docs (e.g. READMEs) and any AsciiDoc files not intendend for distribution in the Alan documentation.

 Using different extensions is also required for automation scripts, which select sourcefiles by their extension during batch operations.